 From the original protest songs of the civil rights movement to the charity singles raising money for those in need, for decades musicians have inspired change through their songs.

 Here are our top 10 songs (in no particular order) to inspire you to change the world for the better.
+You can also listen to all of this song with this Youtube Playlist.

 1. Blowin’ in the Wind – Bob Dylan

 Bob Dylan’s classic instantly became a civil rights anthem when it was released in 1963.
 The song had a major influence on American singer-songwriter Sam Cooke, who was so moved by the song he began to perform it as part of his live set.
-Watch on YouTube.

 Released: August 1963